 - Message board for your door.
 These are just plain cool.

 Don't forget the marker board!
-How else will people leave awesome messages like these on your dorm-room door?
+How else will people leave awesome messages when you're in the library studying?

 What not to pack:

 - Plants.
 If you think you can keep one alive, go for it.
 If not, don’t bother — there’s plenty of pretty flowers and trees on campus, and someone else takes care of watering those.

 - Toasters, toaster ovens and hot plates.
 These are fire hazards, so stay away.
 Don’t worry, each dorm already comes with its own kitchen — and from what we’ve seen, the toaster line isn’t a very long wait.

 - Electric grill.
 Remember what we said about fire hazards?

 - Halogen lamps.
 Another thing that falls under the fire hazard category.
 According to our friends at Edison Tech Center: “The bulb is capable of blowing and sending hot glass shards outward.”
 No thanks.